alexhegit/NNparser/readme.md

-### Example 3: Add a new model in pytorch
+### Example 3: Add a new model

-The  tool can parse a new model if one can add the model definition in the codes, as shown below:
+The  tool can parse a new model if one can add the model definition in the codes.
+Steps to add a *pytorch* model  are shown below:

 1. open the function modelLst() in //utils//pytools.py